JohanMabille/johanmabille.github.io/source/_posts/2014-10-13-writing-c-plus-plus-wrappers-for-simd-intrinsics-4.markdown

 the other and its result is seldom used.

 Knowing this, let's see how we can implement a select function taking SIMD wrappers parameters.
-Depending on the SSE version, the compiler may provide a built-in function we can directly use as a ternary operator.
+Depending on the SSE version, the compiler may provide a built-in function we can directly use as ternary operator.
 If not, we have to handle it with old bitwise logical:

 {% coderay sample.cpp %}
 vector4f select(const vector4fb& cond, const vector4f& a, const vector4f& b)
 {
+// Don't bother with the SSE_INSTR_SET preprocessor token, we'll be back ont it later
 #if SSE_INSTR_SET >= 5 // SSE 4.1
 	return _mm_blendv_ps(b,a,cond);
 #else